ricardojoserf/ricardojoserf.github.io/_posts/2021-8-28-lsassdumper.md

 ---
 layout: post
-title: Dumping Lsass with style and C++
+title: Dumping Lsass with C++ (and style)
 excerpt_separator: <!--more-->
 ---

 Dumping the Lsass process to get the passwords stored in memory in a Windows machine is one of the most common uses of Mimikatz.
 However, there are stealthier methods to do this, such as using custom code.
-Doing so, we can customize the dump file name, for example using the hostname and date in the name or using seemingly harmless extensions such as ".txt"
+Doing so, we can customize the dump file name, using the hostname and date as name and harmless extensions such as ".txt" instead of ".dmp".

 <!--more-->

-## TL;DR
+## Goal

-We will use C++ to create a program that dumps the lsass.exe process locally with the function [MiniDumpWriteDump()](https://docs.microsoft.com/en-us/windows/win32/api/minidumpapiset/nf-minidumpapiset-minidumpwritedump).
-Without input arguments it creates a dump file with the hostname and date as name and the ".txt" extension (*hostname_DD-MM-YYYY-HHMM.txt*); or uses the first input argument as path and name for the file.
-We will not use the "lsass" or "SeDebugPrivilege" string and will try to use the minimum the "minidump" string.
+We will use C++ to create a program that dumps the lsass.exe process in the stealthier way we can.

+Without input arguments it creates a dump file with the hostname and date as name and the ".txt" extension (*hostname_DD-MM-YYYY-HHMM.txt*).
+With input arguments it will use the first one as path for the file.

+To try to be stealthier, we will not use the "lsass" or "SeDebugPrivilege" strings and will try not to use the "minidump" string when possible.
 The final program is in [this link](https://github.com/ricardojoserf/LsassDumper).

+<br><br>

+# Code

+To reach our goal, we will create a code that will:

+- Check we are running an elevated process
+- Get the lsass.exe PID
+- Generate the file name or get it from the input arguments
+- Create the output file with the correct name
+- Enable the SeDebugPrivilege privilege
+- Get a handle to the lsass.exe process
+- Dump the process

 ## Main function